KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

     Inserting an image

-The *Style* setting will let you handle the properties styles for the image such as *Title, Background, Borders, Padding and Shadows*.
+The *Style* setting allows to handle the properties styles for the image such as *Title, Background, Borders, Padding and Shadows*.

 .. figure:: media/image013.png

     Image styles

-As you can see, inside the list of settings you will find a new one called *Widget Themes*.
-For more explanation on this setting please refer to the dedicated section.

 Chart widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~